-Spaghetti bolognese sauce from scratch has been a favorite simple meal of ours for years.
+Spaghetti bolognese sauce from scratch has been a favourite simple meal of ours for years.
+Now we also make it plant-based and love it even more.
 It is a bit more work than to just opening a jar, but it’s so worth it.
 After all, if you make it from scratch you know exactly what you get – all healthy and wholesome.
+By the way, the plant-based Spaghetti Bolognese Sauce tests great on mashed potatoes too.
+Try it out.

 - 1 good sized onion (chopped)